contagon/handbook/handbook/27-temple-ordinances-for-the-living.md

 Married members who are younger than 21 do not need to be endowed to observe such sealings.
 However, they must have a current temple recommend (see [26.4.4]).

-The stake president may authorize a person who has not been baptized or endowed due to intellectual disabilities to observe the sealing of living siblings, stepsiblings, or half-siblings to their parents.
+Some members of record are not baptized due to an intellectual disability, and some are baptized but not endowed for the same reason.
+The stake president may authorize them to observe the sealing of their living siblings, stepsiblings, or half-siblings to their parents.
 The stake president writes a letter stating that the person is authorized to observe the sealing.
 This letter is presented at the temple.